JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools.md

 ## Download

-You can download our Toolkit from the [Toolkit GitHub repository](https://github.com/dotnetrdf/dotNetRDF.Toolkit/releases).
-Each release is provided as an MSI installer package and as a plain zip file.
+You can download the dotNetRDF toolkit from our [GitHub Repository](https://github.com/dotnetrdf/dotNetRDF.Toolkit/releases).

 Using the Toolkit requires .Net 4.0 Framework Full to be installed on your machine.